Intermesh/groupoffice-docs/developer/building-a-server-module.rst

    }

-.. note:: When making changes to the database, model properties or mappings, you must run "install/upgrade.php" to rebuild the cache.
+.. note:: When making changes to the database, model properties or mappings, you must run "http://localhost/install/upgrade.php" in your browser to rebuild the cache.

 Translations
 ------------